medphys-canada/qatrackplus/README.md

+# Branch Purpose:

+Tracking update from various contributors for qatrack transition to latest lts Django Release.
+Work to date provided by @bobred

 # Important Notice

 This is an upgrade of the QATrack+ application running on Python 3.12.7 and Django 4.2.18 with MS SQL server (driver mssql), this is not a release version, only for testing.
 Initially tested with a blank database, but also with a restored database running on the the standard installation settings.
 This has only been tested for basic functionality, more in-depth testing is needed.